Minibeast/docs.amyy.me/docs/development/git.rst

 intended.
-To get it working, I created a blank repository to act as the origin, then made another folder (in ``/var/www``) that cloned the folder (yes, Git will let you set an origin to a path on the system directly.
-Cool!)
+To get it working, I created a blank repository to act as the origin, then made another folder (in ``/var/www``) that cloned the folder (yes, Git will let you set an origin to a path on the system directly).

 On the server, create a folder for the repository.
 Then create a ``.git`` folder.
 Then, in that folder, run ``git init --bare``.